symbioticfi/network/README.md

   forge script script/DeployNetwork.s.sol --rpc-url <RPC_URL> --private-key <PRIVATE_KEY> --broadcast
   ```

-- If you need Network deployment for already deployed Vault
+- If you need a Network deployment for already-deployed Vault

   Open [DeployNetworkForVault.s.sol](./script/DeployNetworkForVault.s.sol), you will see config like this: